 What is the Law on Human Trafficking?

 Throughout history, people have fought for many of the fundamental rights that we enjoy today.
-Perhaps the most sought after the right is that of freedom in its many forms.
+Perhaps the most sought-after right is that of freedom in its many forms.
 Indeed, most countries today often judge their societal progress by contrasting their level of freedom with others around the world.
 It remains a point of pride for many nations to refer to themselves as ‘free’.
 Where does South Africa fit into this contest?
 We’ve all heard the stories of human trafficking within the country but how many citizens can be called free and what does the law say about it?

 South Africa has various pieces of legislation in place to combat not just the act of trafficking but also its many potential outcomes.
 While human trafficking can be vaguely described as the act of trading people for various purposes it often leads to far more specific and nefarious crimes such as sexual slavery and forced labour.
 Some sources estimate that around 155 000 people are enslaved throughout the country making trafficking a major concern for any law-abiding citizen.
 As such, South Africa has various pieces of legislation in place to combat not just the act of trafficking but also its many potential outcomes.

 The first and foremost document concerning the matter is the Prevention and Combating of Trafficking in Persons Act 7 of 2013.
 Chapter 2 of this act defines human trafficking at length alongside things like illegal adoption and debt bondage.
 Additionally, this act makes provisions for the maximum penalties that can be set for perpetrators of these crimes, such penalties include –

 - Trafficking as defined – Fines up to R100 million and/or imprisonment, including life imprisonment.

 - Knowingly benefiting from the services of a victim of trafficking – Up to 15 years in prison.

 - Conduct that facilitates trafficking – Up to 10 years in prison.